abhinendraSingh3/Calsy/README.md

 # Calsy
-This is a python based caculator app using Tkinter GUI
+This is a python based calulator app with the basic functionality where you'll find that i have used Python's de-facto standard GUI package known as Tkinter.